William Contreras Player Props: Brewers vs. Giants

 William Contreras At The Plate

+- Contreras has 25 hits this season and a team-best OBP of .366.

-- Among qualifying hitters in MLB, his batting average ranks 49th, his on-base percentage ranks 43rd, and he is 108th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 50th, and he is 110th in the league in slugging.

+- He has hit a long ball in one of 25 games, and in 1% of his plate appearances.

-- In six games this season (25.0%), Contreras has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (24.0%), Contreras has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in nine of 24 games so far this season.
+- He has scored in 10 of 25 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.